cpelichek/vemka-front/README.md

-# Ionic Conference Application

-This is purely a demo of Ionic with TypeScript.
-It is still in development.
+# VemKa App Documentation
+This is

 ## Dicionário
 ### vemka-front//data.json
 - description é nossa descrição real do evento, que ficará inicialmente oculta para depois substituir a pista (clue)
 - clue é nossa pista inicial do evento, que ficará visível até o momento de revelar a descrição real do evento (description)
+### vemka-front/pages/timer
+- countDown é a váriavel que seta o tempo inicial do timer.

 ## Important!
 **There is not an actual Ionic Conference at this time.** This project is just to show off Ionic components in a real-world application.
 Please go through the steps in [CONTRIBUTING.md](https://github.com/ionic-team/ionic-conference-app/blob/master/.github/CONTRIBUTING.md) before submitting an issue.